Preventing Insider Threats in Fintech Organizations

 • Enforce MFA for all privileged accounts, including vendors and contractors.

-• Employ adaptive authentication that adjusts security levels derived from user behavior or location.
+• Employ adaptive authentication that adjusts security levels based on user behavior or location.

-• Also each week test MFA toughness against phishing and social engineering simulations.
+• Regularly test MFA resilience against phishing and social engineering simulations.

 In 2024, Google reported that MFA could block 99.2% of automated attacks—making it one of the most effective defenses available.